lcdsmao/blog/content/blog/2020-11-03_jetpack-compose-what-is-the-difference-between-ambient-and-static-ambient/index.md

 We know that the Jetpack Compose is very clever and will only recompose a `Composable` function if its content changed.
 So for the `Child` component defined above, normally, we should only see the log when the parameter `text` changed (include the initial composition).

-Then, we declare an `AmbientCounter` by the `ambientOf` function and a `Parent` component which use the `AmbientCounter` to expose its internal state to children:
+Then, we declare an `AmbientCounter` by the `ambientOf` function and a `Parent` component which uses the `AmbientCounter` to expose its internal state to children:

 ```kotlin
 val AmbientCounter = ambientOf<Int>()